 There are many varieties of Hatch Peppers.
 Here is a list of some of the most popular:

-How Hot Are Hatch Chili Peppers?
+How Hot Are Hatch Chile Peppers?

-Some Hatch chili peppers can be even hotter, again depending on the variety.
+Some Hatch peppers can be even hotter, again depending on the variety.
 I've been told some can be on par with habanero pepper heat.

-What Do Hatch Chili Peppers Taste Like?
+What Do Hatch Chile Peppers Taste Like?

-How To Cook with Hatch Chili Peppers
+How To Cook with Hatch Chile Peppers

-Cooking with Hatch chili peppers is certainly an art form, and one of the most oft asked questions in the New Mexican region is simply, "Red or Green?", which refers to the color of your preferred sauce.
+Cooking with Hatch peppers is certainly an art form, and one of the most oft asked questions in the New Mexican region is simply, "Red or Green?", which refers to the color of your preferred sauce.